Afruzbek/Afruzbek/README.md

 - 👋 Hi, I’m @Afruzbek
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Cyber security
-- 🌱 I’m currently learning Front-end
+- 🌱 I’m currently learning C++
+- My hobby is creating YouTube videos
-- 💞️ I’m looking to collaborate on Projects
+- I’m looking to collaborate on any kind of projects related to cyber security and or software development.
-- 📫 Reach me via instagram @afruz_afzalovich
+- 📫 Reach me via email at afruzafzalovich@gmail.com

 <!---
 Afruzbek/Afruzbek is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.